Vierdant/world-animation-catalog/README.md

 - Run it.

 Note: The installer might give you a warning that it's from an untrusted source, however, that's only because I didn't bother buying a Microsoft certificat.
 It's open source.
 It's safe.

+## 🌐 Web Version

+If you do not desire to install a program on your system, a **web version** is also available for you to use.

+You can access it here: [https://gtaw-ac.netlify.app/](https://gtaw-ac.netlify.app/)

 ## Animation Data